winitzki/scall/tutorial/programming_dhall.md

 So, similarly to the case of Church encodings, `fix` provides constructors and `unfix` provides pattern-matching for co-inductive types.

+### Example of a co-inductive type: Streams

 To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific example.

-#### Example of a co-inductive type: Streams

 Consider the greatest fixpoint of the recursion scheme for `List`: